spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 Whose secret is it now, though?
 Certainly not yours.

-With all of your passwords in the hands of a corporate entity, one that you don't have a contract with, exists outside of the bounds of your government's jurisdiction, whose datacenters are anywhere on the planet and with employees you have no reason to trust, how much control do you really have over your own online individuality?
+With all of your passwords in the hands of a corporate entity, an entity that you do not have a contract with, exists outside of the bounds of your government's jurisdiction, whose datacenters are anywhere on the planet and with employees you have no reason to trust, how much control do you really have over your own online individuality?

-## Forget your passwords.
+## Delete your passwords.

 Well, that was a bit of a downer.
 It sounds like passwords are quite the chore – and of course, this is exactly the experience that we've all been having and coping with.

 Is there a way to escape this nightmare?
 Let's summarize a wishlist:
 * I don't want to have to remember a ton of things
 * I don't want anyone else having control over my passwords
-* I don't want to be dependant on anyone for access to my own passwords
+* I don't want to be dependent on anyone for access to my own passwords
+* I don't want to risk getting locked out of my passwords
+* I don't want passwords an authority or criminal could seize or lay siege to
 * I don't want anyone able to find, steal or discover my secrets
 * I don't want to have to do mental gymnastics to get to my secrets
 * I don't want to have to do any work when creating a new account